yoavst/pacxplorer-ng/Readme.md

 **Q: Why is the XREF from the `MOVK` instruction and not the `BLRAA` call?**
 **A:** I've encountered instances of several virtual calls using the same BLRAA.
 Think of a function that selects a command handler with a switch-case, and all the cases jump to the same exit node that performs the call.

-**Q: Great stuff, I want to work with you!**
-**A:** Uhh, that's not really a question but thanks! [click here](https://www.cellebrite.com/en/about/careers/positions/?comeet_cat=israel&comeet_pos=0B.613&comeet_all=all&rd) (Remote talent welcome)

 ## Limitations
 1. Works only on ARM64e binaries that conform to [the ABI](https://github.com/apple/llvm-project/blob/apple/master/clang/docs/PointerAuthentication.rst#c-virtual-functions)
 2. Vtable symbols need to be present in the binary (`` `vtable for'``).
-In the case of the Kernel, [ida_kernelcache](https://github.com/cellebrite-srl/ida_kernelcache) needs to have been run.
-Note that the official version doesn't support recent Kernels, but Cellebrite's fork is up to date.
+In the case of the Kernel, [ida_kernelcache-ng](https://github.com/gilboz/ida_kernelcache_ng/) needs to have been run.
-3. If the tagged pointers haven't been preserved in the IDB, the original binary is needed for the analysis stage (but not afterwards)
-4. Hexrays support WIP

 ## Meta
+This is a fork of Cellebrite's fork.
+I've done the following changes:
+- Split the code into several files and added a build system.
+- Changed the installation method to python package and a stub.
+- Rewrite the engine to be based on Capstone (instead of IDA disassembler), which led to ~60% performance improvements.
+- Pseudocode support.
+- Remote invocation support.

+Original meta from Cellebrite:
 Authored by Ouri Lipner of Cellebrite Security Research Labs. \
 Currently maintained by Omer Porzecanski of Cellebrite Security Research Labs. \
 Developed and tested for IDA 7.5 - 7.7 on OS X, iOS 12.x - 15.4 beta